Copyright (C) Unitary Foundation

 # Build dictionary with additional results and data

-pec_data: Dict[str, Any] = {
+pec_data: dict[str, Any] = {

-"num_samples": num_samples,
+"num_samples": num_circuits,

 "precision": precision,